Skip to main content

 2. Build an Emergency Fund

 Life is full of unexpected events, from medical emergencies to sudden car repairs.
 An emergency fund can act as a financial safety net, helping you avoid debt when surprise expenses arise.
-While financial experts often suggest saving three to six months’ worth of expenses, start small—set an initial goal of $500 to $1,000.
+While financial experts often suggest saving up to six months’ worth of expenses, start small—anything is better than nothing and overtime those small amounts add up.

 Actionable Tip:

 Automate transfers to a separate savings account dedicated solely to emergencies.
-Even saving $20 a week can add up over time and reduce stress when the unexpected occurs.
+Even saving a small amount each week can add up over time and reduce stress when the unexpected occurs.

 3. Tackle Debt Strategically